-Low-Carb Chicken Soup with Collards and Lemon can also be made with leftover turkey, if you’re lucky enough to get some!
-Use Soup Recipes to find more tasty low-carb soups like this one!
+This low-carb Chicken Soup with Collards and Lemon can also be made with leftover turkey, if you’re lucky enough to get some!

-Thanksgiving is just over two weeks away, so why am I giving you a recipe for Low-Carb Chicken Soup with Collards and Lemon?
+Thanksgiving is just over two weeks away, so why am I giving you a recipe for Chicken Soup with Collards and Lemon?
 It’s because any type of soup recipe that uses leftover chicken can also be made with leftover turkey!
 And Kara and I absolutely loved this tasty soup when we tested the recipe.
 I was lucky enough to end up with some of the leftovers and I ate my re-heated soup with Low-Carb Gluten-Free Almond Flour Savory Bread, which made the soup even more satisfying!